Leading in Giving

 Miami Children’s Hospital, Florida

 Nicklaus Children's Hospital, formerly Miami Children's, is one of the best children's hospitals in the nation, renowned for excellence in pediatric medicine.
-Nicklaus Children's Hospital is South Florida’s only licensed specialty hospital exclusively for children with more than 650 attending physicians and over 130 pediatric sub-specialists.
+Nicklaus Children's Hospital is South Florida’s only licensed specialty hospital exclusively for children with more than 650 attending physicians and more than 130 pediatric sub-specialists.

 Cook Children's Medical Center